Using the Course

-If this is your first FutureLearn course, please review the ‘How it works’ quick start guide.
+If this is your first FutureLearn course, please review the ‘Using FutureLearn’ quick start guide.

 Below is the ‘Mark as complete’ tab.
 You’ll see one of these after each step on FutureLearn.
 Steps are small sections of the course.
 Every step has space for conversation and debate: the ‘Comments’ area.
 While some steps are set up specifically as discussions, it’s possible to discuss any step in the ‘Comments’ area.

 When you feel you are happy with the material and ideas covered in a step, please ‘Mark as complete’.
-You can then either choose ‘Next’ to move on to the next step, or return to the week by choosing the ‘To do’ tab at the top of each page.
+You can then either choose the arrow on the bottom right of each step to move on to the next step, or return to the week by choosing the ‘To do’ tab at the top of each page.
 You can always come back to a step even after the end of the course.

 Note that some course steps include optional reading lists which you may find useful for further study.
 These, in addition to slides, are available as a PDF file in the ‘Downloads’ section of relevant steps.
 Video transcripts are available beneath the video player.
 We have, when relevant, highlighted further reading or viewing material in the ‘See Also’ section.
 English subtitles are available for each video, and can be accessed via the second from the right icon in the player controls.

 Throughout the course’s six week duration we will use articles, mini-lectures, interviews with experts in the field, and provide links to further reading.
 We encourage you to assess your learning through quizzes and share your experiences and views through discussion with fellow learners and the course team.